 A Betrayal of Public Trust on the Part of Government Officials

-What happened in Flint is a tragedy and the people of Flint deserve a true and accurate accounting of the disastrous actions taken by City, State and Federal officials who chose to save money at the expense of their health.
+What happened in Flint is a tragedy and the people of Flint deserve justice and accountability for the disastrous actions taken by City, State, and Federal officials who chose to save money at the expense of their health.

-After years of investigation, it is now well-established that the Flint water crisis was a massive failure of government, from the politicians at the very top of Michigan government, including Governor Snyder and members of his senior staff, to the bureaucrats on the ground in Flint.
+After years of investigation, it is well-established that the Flint water crisis was a massive failure of government, from the politicians at the very top of Michigan government, including Governor Snyder and members of his senior staff, to the bureaucrats on the ground in Flint.
 All of them failed in their duties.
 They had the power to fix the problems with Flint’s water, and they had every opportunity to do so.
-Worse, not only did they not fix the problem, they lied to minimize the scale of the crisis.
+Not only did they not fix the problem, but they also lied to the people of Flint.

 Those same government officials are now hiding behind the Fifth Amendment to avoid answering for their actions.
 Not a single one has been held accountable.

 VNA went to Flint in an effort to help, and our people did good work there.
 We acted as a consultant, hired ten months after the crisis had begun to conduct a one- week review of the City’s actions and provide some recommendations to help those in charge improve the quality of the water.
 In conducting that review, VNA had no choice but to rely on City officials to provide certain information, such as lead test results.